About Nritya Black Country

 Supported through the Heritage Lottery Fund (HLF), Nritya explores the heritage of Indian dance (classical and traditional) in the Midlands.

-Over the next year we will be collecting and documenting the largely unwritten and unrecorded story of Indian dance, focusing especially on the Black Country between 1960-2000 for an exhibition in Wolverhampton Art Gallery and a festival weekend of Indian dance at the Art Gallery and Arena Theatre in early summer 2020.
+Over the next year we will be collecting and documenting the largely unwritten and unrecorded story of Indian dance, focusing especially on the Black Country between 1960-2000 for an exhibition in Wolverhampton Art Gallery opening the public from 19th September to 20th December 2020.

 At the end of our project, we will have collected and shared these stories as well as preserved them for future generations.
 Everyone who has encountered it will have a better understanding of the heritage of Indian dance and an appreciation of its importance in the cultural life of the UK.